 Our Career Network allows alumnae and students to find one another and stay connected—through all transitions of life.
 Members of the Career Network can offer and seek career advice from sister alumnae and current students.

-Login using the beginning of your email address and the CID number printed on your One Card.
+Register using the your last name, class year, and the CID number printed on your One Card.

 New to Career Networking?
 Please read our Career Network guidelines.